Sino-Indian War: The McMahon Line

-Months after the Simla agreement, China set up boundary markers south of the McMahon Line.
-T. O'Callaghan, an official in the Eastern Sector of the North East Frontier, relocated all these markers to a location slightly south of the McMahon Line, and then visited Rima to confirm with Tibetan officials that there was no Chinese influence in the area.
 The British-run Government of India initially rejected the Simla Agreement as incompatible with the Anglo-Russian Convention of 1907, which stipulated that neither party was to negotiate with Tibet "except through the intermediary of the Chinese government".
 The British and Russians cancelled the 1907 agreement by joint consent in 1921.
 It was not until the late 1930s that the British started to use the McMahon Line on official maps of the region.

 China took the position that the Tibetan government should not have been allowed to make such a treaty, rejecting Tibet's claims of independent rule.
 For its part, Tibet did not object to any section of the McMahon Line excepting the demarcation of the trading town of Tawang, which the Line placed under British-Indian jurisdiction.
 Up until World War II, Tibetan officials were allowed to administer Tawang with complete authority.
 Due to the increased threat of Japanese and Chinese expansion during this period, British Indian troops secured the town as part of the defence of India's eastern border.

 In the 1950s, India began patrolling the region.
 It found that, at multiple locations, the highest ridges actually fell north of the McMahon Line.
 Given India's historic position that the original intent of the line was to separate the two nations by the highest mountains in the world, in these locations India extended its forward posts northward to the ridges, regarding this move as compliant with the original border proposal, although the Simla Convention did not explicitly state this intention.

 Events leading up to war

-Tibet and the border dispute
+Border dispute after Partition of India and formation of the PRC

-The 1940s saw huge change with the Partition of India in 1947 (resulting in the establishment of the two new states of India and Pakistan), and the establishment of the People's Republic of China (PRC) after the Chinese Civil War in 1949.
+British India was partitioned in 1947 and split into India and Pakistan while the Chinese Civil War resulted in the formation of People's Republic of China in 1949.
 One of the most basic policies for the new Indian government was that of maintaining cordial relations with China, reviving its ancient friendly ties.
 India was among the first nations to grant diplomatic recognition to the newly created PRC.